 - Doug Johnson: Experimental psychology, human cognition, memory, information processing, and also the use of technology in teaching.

-- Spencer Kelly: Gesture, public speaking, freedom of expression on college campuses.
+- Spencer Kelly: Gesture, language learning, communication, freedom of expression on college campuses

 - Lauren Philbrook: Child sleep psychology